razvanticle/psychology-test/README.md

 ![onion-architecture](https://user-images.githubusercontent.com/7803254/182377344-d9f9352d-bdc8-478a-8034-7e776314a531.png)

-At the core of the application is the `Domain` and the `Application` layers.
+At the core of the application are the `Domain` and the `Application` layers.
 The domain contains business model and types and the application layer contains application specific business rules.
 The `Infrastructure` layer is responsible for implementing all the IO operations or external services integration.
 The most important thing is that all the dependencies are towards the center, so nothing in the inner layer knows anything about something in an outer layer.